syrianarchive/sudanesearchive-investigations/investigations/omdurman.md

 ---
-layout: investigationshome.html
+layout: investigation.html
 title: "Violence against protesters in Omdurman on June 30"
-desc: "8 dead, more than 50 injured as a result of violence against protesters in Omdurman on June 30, 2019" date:2019-08-15
+desc: "8 dead, more than 50 injured as a result of violence against protesters in Omdurman on June 30, 2019"
+date: 2019-08-15
-image: assets/investigations/omdurman/image19.png
+image: /assets/investigations/omdurman/image19.png
 ---

 - Location: Omdurman
 - Date: 30 June 2019
 - Reported killed: 8
 - Reported injured: 50+
 - Potentially responsible: Transitional Military Council (TMC)

 This is an investigation produced by the Sudanese Archive in collaboration with the Berkeley Human Rights Investigation Lab.
 It uses open-source tools and techniques to verify evidence gathered from videos, images, and/or reports published online.
 The focus of this report is about violence against protesters in Khartoum’s twin city of Omdurman on June 30, 2019.